radcamp/radcamp.github.io/IBS2019/03_ipyrad_partII_CLI.md

 9              237          2722
 10             196          2918
 ```
+That's more like it, but also remember this is a very small, cherry
+picked dataset already, with relatively shallow divergence.
+For much
+larger datasets (in the 100s of samples) it's not uncommon to recover
+no loci shared across all samples.

+> **Note:** It's important to notice that locus coverage below your
+`min_sample_locus` parameter setting will all naturally equal 0, since
+by definition these are being removed.

+## Step 7 stats: snps per locus

 Whereas the previous block indicated samples per locus, below we
 are looking at SNPs per locus.
 In a similar fashion as above,